-Licensees should refer to the following for guidance:

-- REGDOC-2.1.1, Management System [6] - CSA N286-12, Management System Requirements for Nuclear Facilities [7] - CSA N286.7, Quality Assurance of Analytical, Scientific and Design Computer Programs for Nuclear Power Plants [8]
+Licensees should refer to REGDOC-2.1.1, Management System [6], CSA N286-12, Management system requirements for nuclear facilities [7] and CSA N286.7, Quality assurance of analytical, scientific and design computer programs for nuclear power plants [8] for guidance.
 The PSA should be developed in a manner that is consistent with the management system.